• Webpages

 • NPS tax benefit on maturity:

 On turning 60, an investor can withdraw 60% of the corpus from their NPS Tier I account.
-The remaining should be mandatorily used in buying an annuity plan, which will pay him/her a retirement pension.
-Both of these are exempted from tax.
+The remaining amount should be mandatorily used to buy an annuity plan, which will pay him/her a retirement pension.
+Both of these are exempt from tax, and investors can use a pension calculator to help estimate their potential retirement income

 • NPS tax benefit on lumpsum withdrawal: